Wixel/GUMP/README.markdown

 * contains,n `Verify that a value is contained within the pre-defined value set`
 * street_address `Checks that the provided string is a likely street address.
 1 number, 1 or more space, 1 or more letters`
 * iban `Check for a valid IBAN`
+* min_numeric `Determine if the provided numeric value is higher or equal to a specific value`
+* max_numeric `Determine if the provided numeric value is lower or equal to a specific value`
+* date `Determine if the provided input is a valid date (ISO 8601)`

 Available Filters
 -----------------